OilerNetwork/pitchlake-launcher/README.md

 By checking the logs of the individual services, you can tell if they are running and ready to use.

 If not sure, you can also check the individual service like this:
-- The Pitchlake frontend will be available in your browser at: http://localhost:3003.
+- The Pitch Lake frontend will be available in your browser at: http://localhost:3003.
 - The Fossil API will be available at: http://localhost:3000.
    - To check if the API is healthy, open a terminal and run:
      ```bash